SYLLABUS

 Assignments and Class Evaluation

-Final grade will be based on:
+Final grades will be based on:

 Programming Guidelines